a-oka-z/rtti.js/README.md

 if you do, the function always returns truthy value which may confuse you.
 If you are not afraid of such mistakes, you can ignore it.

-The evaluators which are defined in `rtti`  conform to rule 1, rule 2 and rule 3.
+The validators which are defined in `rtti`  conform to rule 1, rule 2 and rule 3.
 `rtti.object()`  checks if the passed functions conform to rule 3 and if not, throw `TypeError()`.